ruffsl/colcon-cache/README.md

 An extension for [colcon-core](https://github.com/colcon/colcon-core) to cache the processing of packages.

 Enables caching of various colcon tasks, such as building or testing packages, by associating successful jobs with the respective state of package source files.
 In conjunction with [colcon-package-selection](https://github.com/colcon/colcon-package-selection), this extension can accelerate developer or continuous integration workflows by allowing users to finely cache valid workspace artifacts and skip processing of unaltered or unaffected packages during software development.
-For example, when pulling various changes into an local workspace to review pull requests, this extension can be used to track which packages need to be rebuilt or retested, maximizing the caching of the existing artifacts.
+For example, when pulling various changes into a local workspace to review pull requests, this extension can be used to track which packages need to be rebuilt or retested, maximizing the caching of the existing artifacts.

 The extension works by generating lockfiles that incorporate the respective state of package source files, either directly via hashing source directories or indirectly via detected revision control.
 Upon successful task completion for a package job, as when evoking colcon verbs like build, test, etc, these lockfiles are updated for the evoked verb, thereby delineating the provenance of the job’s results.
 For package selection, these lockfiles are then used to assess whether a verb’s cached outcome for a package remains relevant or valid.